Overview

 - Make sure to use a USC-approved cloud storage service or an encrypted, USC-approved external storage device.

-My Mac won't let me upgrade to Sequoia, Sonoma, or Ventura
+My Mac won't let me upgrade to a supported version

-If your Mac is unable to support one of these versions, please get in touch with us at ts@dornsife.usc.edu and let us know your computer model:
+If your Mac is unable to support one of the latest three Mac operating systems, please get in touch with us at ts@dornsife.usc.edu and let us know your computer model:

 Quick guide